disconnect3d/cstrnfinder/README.md

 PS2: You can find the full [`cstrnfinder.py` script here](https://github.com/disconnect3d/cstrnfinder/blob/master/cstrnfinder.py).
 You may want to ignore other files in this repo: e.g. it contains some partial results, or, the [gcp-finder.py script](https://github.com/disconnect3d/cstrnfinder/blob/master/gcp-finder.py) used to filter out tons of results from querying the GitHub dataset via Google BigQuery.

 This project was created during IRAD time at Trail of Bits, along with the small "blog post" below :).
+It describes the whole process of this research.
+If you are only interested in the issue and results, read the first two (`How it started`, `Size is the issue`) and the other two (`Bugs != vulnerabilities`, `Reported or fixed bugs`) sections.

 ## How it started